Why would I want to be an Alexander teacher?

-You can make people’s lives better by teaching them to overcome pain and have greater control over their activities.
+You can make people’s lives better as you teach them to overcome pain and have greater control over their activities.

-You will graduate able to start your own private practice offering a valuable service through a business model that allows you to be your own boss, set your own schedule, and balance your work with other aspects of your life in a sustainable manner.
+When you graduate, you’ll be able to start your own private practice, offering a valuable service through a business model that allows you to be your own boss, set your own schedule, and balance your work with other aspects of your life in a sustainable manner.

-Many Alexander teachers also integrate the Alexander Technique into work as performers; music, dance, acting, or yoga teachers; coaches and personal trainers; and mental health or bodywork practitioners.
+Many Alexander teachers also integrate the Alexander Technique into other work: e.g., performers; music, dance, acting, or yoga teachers; coaches and personal trainers; and mental health or bodywork practitioners.

 What does the Alexander Teacher Training involve?